Discover the next Open Days Milano · Firenze · London · Paris · Dubai Register nowDiscover the next Open Days

 8) Where the Data is stored

 The Data is stored on servers located within the European Economic Area (EEA).
-If, for technical and/or operational reasons, it is necessary to use entities located outside the EEA, the processing of the Data will be governed in accordance with the provisions of the GDPR: therefore, all necessary precautions will be taken to ensure the protection of the Data, in accordance with Articles 46 et seq. of the GDPR.
+If, for technical and/or operational reasons, it is necessary to use entities located outside the EEA, the processing of the Data will be regulated in accordance with the provisions of the GDPR: therefore, all necessary precautions will be taken to ensure the protection of the Data, in accordance with Articles 44 et seq. of the GDPR.

 9) Nature of the provision of Data